Last Updated: November 27, 2023

 "Sub-processor" means any third party processor engaged by Superhuman to assist in fulfilling its obligations with respect to providing the Services under the Agreement and this DPA.

-The terms "controller", "processor" and "processing" shall have the meanings given to them in the GDPR and the terms and "process", "processes" and "processed" shall be interpreted accordingly.
+The terms "controller", "processor" and "processing" shall have the meanings given to them under Applicable Data Protection Laws and the terms "process", "processes" and "processed" shall be interpreted accordingly.
 "Service provider" and "supervisory authority" have the meaning given to them under Applicable Data Protection Laws.

 Scope and applicability of this DPA

 The Parties ackThe Parties acknowledge and agree that Customer is the controller of the Personal Information processed in connection with the Services or is acting on behalf of the controller in entering into this Agreement.